 103. Seamstress: Whether you choose to be an independent tailor or a freelance seamstress, there’s good cash awaiting you in this side hustle.

-104. Security service: There’re a few options for this side hustle:
+104. Security service: There are a few options for this side hustle:

 You can be a personal bodyguard, a freelance security guard, or in part-time security service with a company.

-Check out the necessary qualifications and you just might have what it takes to rock this.
+Check out the necessary qualifications, and you might have what it takes to rock this.